nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### uplinkbw
 Logical network interface speed in Mbit/s (1Mbit/s = 1 000 000 Bit/s) or the value of RelayBandwidthRate in your torrc setting (whatever is smaller).
-For asymetrical uplinks specify the lower of up- and download bandwidth.
+For asymmetrical uplinks specify the lower of up- and download bandwidth.

 On a server with multiple Tor instances the total available bandwidth of the server **MUST** be divided by the number of Tor relay instances running on it.
 This is an integer value.